Photo from Canva

 9. Ask for References

 We’ve all heard the nightmare stories of the landlord who doesn’t respond to a tenant’s phone calls, doesn’t make timely repairs, has unreasonable expectations, or consistently retains security deposits upon moving out.
-Previous tenants may be more than happy to share this information with you, if you are willing to ask.
+Previous tenants may be more than happy to share this information with you if you’re willing to ask.

-Yes, it seems strange and maybe a bit uncomfortable, but a good landlord will have no problem providing you with the contact information for their current or previous tenants.
+Yes, it seems strange and maybe a bit uncomfortable to request references.
+But a good landlord should have no problem providing you with the contact information for their current or previous tenants.

-This is the most important rule of all!
-Military relocations come with an enormous amount of pressure and stress, and the priority of securing a new house can drive anyone into frenzy.
+Following your gut is the most important rule of all.
+Military relocations come with pressure and stress, and the priority of securing a new house only adds to it.